WebexCC-SA/US_LTRCCT-2296/docs/adventureList.md

 ### [Dynamically Controlling Emergency Flag in Webex Contact Center Using API](Emergency_Flag.md)
 >In this lab, you will learn how to **dynamically record or update an Emergency prompt** in Webex Contact Center (WxCC).
 This is especially useful during emergency scenarios where a **Supervisor or Administrator** needs to record a new message or update an existing one in real-time — for instance, during a sudden outage or a weather-related closure.

-The flow also includes an option to delete an audio file. **However, it is strongly recommended not to delete any prompts during this lab**.
-The delete option is provided for completeness and for those looking to reuse the same flow in a production environment.

 ### [Dynamically Controlling Emergency Audio in Webex Contact Center Using API](Emergency_Audio.md)
->In this lab, you will learn how to **dynamically record or update an Emergency prompt** in Webex Contact Center (WxCC).
+> In this lab, you will learn how to **dynamically record or update an Emergency prompt** in Webex Contact Center (WxCC).
 This is especially useful during emergency scenarios where a **Supervisor or Administrator** needs to record a new message or update an existing one in real-time — for instance, during a sudden outage or a weather-related closure.

-The flow also includes an option to delete an audio file. **However, it is strongly recommended not to delete any prompts during this lab**.
-The delete option is provided for completeness and for those looking to reuse the same flow in a production environment.

 ### [Prevent Duplicate Callback Requests Using a Subflow](dupCheck.md)
->
+> When you have unexpectedly long wait times it is not uncommon for customers to call back in and create multiple callback requests.
+In this lab we will identify callers which already have a callback in queue and we will let the caller hear their current position in the queue, so that they know when they can expect to receive a callback.